LeafNing/Ng_ML/README.md

 note: implement the backpropagation algorithm for neural networks and apply it to the task of hand-written digit recognition.

+## ex5
+1. Regularized Linear Regression
+2. Bias vs. Variance

+note: implement regularized linear regression and use it to study models with different bias-variance properties.

 ## ex6
 1. support vector machines
 2. spam email classifier